 Each sign is based on gods and goddesses from ancient Egyptian mythos such as Amon-Ra, Anubis, Horus and Osiris among others.
 Your individual sign represents your character, behavior, and skills.
 Each sign is equal to three decans for a total of thirty days.
 While two people can share the same sign, their distinct decan, and different ruling planet would influence their personality drastically.

 Native Americans used nature as their main source of inspiration.
 They associated nearly every aspect of life, including birth symbols, with living creatures around them.
 An important part of Native American culture is their representations of animals, especially as it relates to their concept of the zodiac.

 Animals are closely associated with birth months and Native Americans subscribed to the belief that the time of year a person was born would affect a person’s characteristics.
 They shared a deep spiritual connection with nature and understood it played a crucial part in understanding the cosmos.

 We hope that you find yourself looking to the night skies as you explore the world around you.
 You’ll be gazing at the same stars the ancient Egyptians and Babylonians examined for answers.
 Make time for yourself to escape the city lights and pollution so that you can better view the night skies overhead.
-And as always, live intentionally and leave your mark on the way!
+And as always, live intentionally and leave your mark along the way!